corytu/R-Language-Exhibition/README.md

 ## Hello World!
 **My name is Yu-Zhen, and I am from Taiwan.
 Welcome to my playground for R language.**

-## Tutorial Slides
-* <a href="https://corytu.github.io/R_Language_Playground/Plotting_with_R_ggplot2.html">Plotting with R: ggplot2</a> (Mar 2017)<br>
-After a brief introduction of R plotting systems, a guidance for creating scatter plots and bar plots including legends and facets for conditions is provided.
-It also covers methods to add error bars and regression lines.
-Practices come along so that people can apply their newly learned skills.
-Slides are done with R markdown.
-* <a href="https://github.com/corytu/R_Language_Playground/blob/master/R_Tutorial_20161012_BLP.pdf">R Programming tutorial</a> (Oct 2016)<br>
-An R tutorial which covers the history and overview of R, the characteristics of various R objects, and vectorized operations.
-It also contains the functions people use to input/output the data or scripts.
-The control structures and function writing in R are introduced in the end.

 ## Project Demonstration
 * <a href="https://corytu.shinyapps.io/old_populations_dist/">Old Population Proportions in Districts in Taiwan</a> (Mar 2017)<br>
 This Shiny app illustrates the percentages of old population in every district in Taiwan.
 Last updated in March, 2017. <a href="https://corytu.github.io/R_Language_Playground/Aged_Population_Proportions.html">This webpage</a> provides details of how it works in English.